1965 horror film The Nanny stages a disturbing battle of the sexes to keep women in their place.

 - When he hides in the Dr Medman’s surgery with Bobbie he jokingly tells her to take her clothes off and get on the couch …

 The Fanes, and their apartment, represents a dying era.
 They’re cold, regimented people who rely on class and gender to keep their place in the world.

 Joey’s upstairs neighbour, 15-year-old Bobbie, stands for the liberated 60s.
 With her short hair and smoking, she represents the exciting world happening (literally) outside his window.
 She also represents the sexual desires that lie ahead; together they play-act a kind of adulthood.

 This – and the decades to come – unravel much of what defines people like the Fanes.
 Women’s work slowly moves beyond the home, and becomes more valued.

 Perhaps this makes Nanny’s fate even more poignant.
 After a lifetime of servitude and self-denial, her reward is to lose her final, surrogate child – Mrs Fane.
-The lesson is emphatic: never step beyond the boundaries of the social contract.
+The lesson is emphatic: know your place – and stay in lane.

 The Nanny (1965), dir.
 Seth Holt.

 What to read or watch next